1Password/scim-examples/beta/google-cloud-run/README.md

 ## Step 2: Create a secret for your `scimsession` credentials

-The Cloud Run service for SCIM Bridge will be configured to mount volume using a secret from Secret Manager.
+The Cloud Run service for SCIM bridge will be configured to mount volume using a secret from Secret Manager.
 Follow these steps to upload your `scimsession` credentials file to the Cloud Shell, create a secret, and store the file contents as its first secret version:

 1. Click **⋮** _(More)_ > **Upload** in the Cloud Shell terminal menu bar.
 2. Click **Choose Files**.
 Select the `scimsession` file that you saved to your computer.